 Termite droppings don’t exclusively consist of their poo…they “drop” other things as well that might clue you in to their unwanted intrusion into your home.
 Here are some additional signs of termites that you should look out for.

-Discarded termite wings are another often overlooked clue of termite presence.
+Discarded wings are another often overlooked clue of their presence.

 Of course these wings are small but if you know what you’re looking for it is possible to detect them.
 They will be found in pairs of identical wings.